 Dr Michael Nolan formerly of the Starkey Hearing Foundation receives donations for sorting and refurbishment.
 Adults and children with hearing impairment whose lives have been transformed after receiving recycled hearing equipment live in countries including: Mexico, Colombia, Chile, Peru, Senegal, Gambia, Sierra Leone, Liberia, Ghana, Nigeria, South Africa, Lesotho, Rwanda, Uganda, Tanzania, Malawi, Kenya, Ethiopia, Zanzibar, Madagascar, Ukraine, India, Nepal, Sri Lanka, Bangladesh, Burma, Cambodia, China, Philippines and Papua New Guinea.

 You can send a small number of hearing aids – do not include boxes or batteries – by post, to: Dr Michael Nolan, Lumb Gaps Barn, Haslingden Old Road, Rawtenstall, Rossendale, Lancashire BB4 8TT.

-Alternatively hearing aids and equipment can be included with donations of used spectacles being sent to Chichester Lions Club for forwarding to Dr Nolan.
+Alternatively hearing aids and equipment can be included with donations of used spectacles being sent to Chichester Lions Club for forwarding to Dr Michael Nolan.

-“Thank your for your donations.
+“Thank you for your donations.
 A story from Sri Lanka let me know of a local Tuk Tuk taxi driver who had given up his work owing to difficulties hearing instructions from his passengers.
 Thanks to a donated hearing aid, he is now back at work and able to support his wife and children.
 Without Lions help, the family’s future would have been very bleak.”
-Dr Michael Nolan Audiological Consultant
+Dr Michael Nolan, Audiological Consultant